markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 Note that these `<h2>` elements in different sections can use the same `section-title` class, which gives them all the same baseline in terms of size, spacing, etc. We can then add additional classes by separating the class names with a space.
 The attribute `class="section-title primary-border"` is actually pulling in CSS declarations from two different classes.

 > **Skill Drill:** This is such an important concept in CSS that it's worth practicing a little more.
-Try writing two class rules (and only two classes—no other selectors) that could make the following possible:
+Try writing two class rules (and only two classes—no other selectors) that make the following possible:
 >
 > ```html
 > <div>bold, green text</div>